Firewalking: Historical and cultural forms

+Modern Western practice

+From the 1980s, firewalking became increasingly visible in the United States and Western Europe as a secular motivational and personal-development exercise.
+Contemporary scientific and popular accounts examined both its ordinary physical explanation and the psychological meanings that organizers and participants attached to a successful crossing.

+The Global Firewalking Alliance's history page republishes Peggy Dylan's first-person essay “Red, Hot, and Healing.”
+Dylan does not claim to have originated firewalking; she describes her role as helping bring it to public attention in Western consciousness and personal-development settings.
+This is a participant account and primary source, not an independent history of the movement.

 Persistence and functions

 Social theorists have long argued that the performance of intensely arousing collective events such as firewalking persists because it serves some basic socialising function, such as social cohesion, team building, and so on. Émile Durkheim attributed this effect to the theorized notion of collective effervescence, whereby collective arousal results in a feeling of togetherness and assimilation.
 A scientific study conducted during a fire-walking ritual at the village of San Pedro Manrique, Spain, showed synchronized heart rate rhythms between performers of the firewalk and non-performing spectators.
 Notably, levels of synchronicity also depended on social proximity.
 This research suggests that there is a physiological foundation for collective religious rituals, through the alignment of emotional states, which strengthens group dynamics and forges a common identity amongst participants.